hugsy/gef/docs/commands/context.md

 ### Adding custom context panes ###

-As well as using the built in context panes, you can add your own custom pane that will be displayed at each break-like event with all the other panes.
-Custom panes can be added using the api:
+As well as using the built-in context panes, you can add your own custom pane that will be displayed at each `break`-like event with all the other panes.
+Custom panes can be added using the API:
 ```python
 register_external_context_pane(pane_name, display_pane_function, pane_title_function)
 ```